mightymaxworks/pickleplus/replit.md

 User wants automatic gender bonus detection and application in match recording system to ensure female players receive 1.15x multiplier in cross-gender matches under 1000 points.
 User wants decimal precision (2 decimal places) instead of rounding up for ranking points to improve fairness and accuracy.
 User wants the Pickle Points multiplier CORRECTED to exactly 1.5x throughout all documentation and system implementation - any other rate is incorrect.
+User clarified that the 1.5x multiplier must apply PER MATCH when Pickle Points are earned, NOT as a blanket conversion of total ranking points.

 ## System Architecture
 Pickle+ utilizes a modern full-stack architecture with a React frontend, Node.js backend, and PostgreSQL database.
 All development adheres to a modular architecture and evidence-based completion standards, ensuring specialized route modules, proper registration functions, and authentic data integration.